Hormel: Sell-Off Doesn't Mean It's Cheap

 I am a huge fan of consumer staples companies.
-There are plenty of reasons for dividend growth investors to enjoy this sector of the market, and its resilience is chief among them.
+There are plenty of reasons for dividend growth investors to enjoy this sector of the market and its resilience is chief among them.
 These companies sell the products that consumers are least likely to cut out of the budget on grocery trips, regardless of the economic climate.
 Hormel (NYSE:HRL) is a great example as one of the best companies in the sector for shareholder returns over time.
-The company has hiked its dividend every year for 51 straight years, and its dividend growth rate is still outstanding.
-I have had the company on my watchlist for some time, but haven't pulled the trigger on opening a position.
+The company has hiked its dividend every year for 51 straight years and its dividend growth rate is still outstanding.
+I have had the company on my watch list for some time, but haven't pulled the trigger on opening a position.
 The recent weakness is tempting, with the company ~13% off of its 52-week high, but I think there are still better options in the space and the company has been overvalued for a long time, skewing its shorter term averages.

 Source: Analyst Presentation

 Hormel holds a strong position due to its many noteworthy brands.
-The company generates around half of its revenues from the refrigerated section, and has been expanding recently into the highly competitive 'center aisles'.
+The company generates around half of its revenues from the refrigerated section and has been expanding recently into the highly competitive 'center aisles.'
 Center aisles are not necessarily the best place to expand, as the younger generation has driven growth in fresher foods from the produce and refrigerated sections.
 Many of the company's recent acquisitions look to be working well at keeping up with consumer tastes despite this, which is a key factor for investors to take into account when evaluating staple companies.

 Source: Analyst Presentation